 Problems Associated with Long-Term Benzodiazepine Use

-There is a large literature documenting the harms of long-term benzodiazepine use (defined as > 3 months).
-This is especially true for older patients, who are at increased risk for motor vehicle crashes (9-10).
-Older patients taking benzodiazepines are also 2 to 3 times more likely to fall (11) and have 50% higher risk of hip fractures, even at modest doses with short-acting agents and short-term exposures (12-13).
-Cognitive dysfunction (including feelings of fogginess and confusion) is a common effect of long-term benzodiazepine use (14).
-Chronic benzodiazepine use can also cause anterograde amnesia (15) and is associated with elevated risk of dementia and Alzheimer’s disease (16-17).
+Unfortunately, any short-term relief of anxiety from benzodiazepines rapidly dissipates, leaving a patient to continue taking the medication to avoid withdrawal and rebound effects (7).
+The common practice of allowing patients to take benzodiazepines on an as-needed basis can lead to fluctuating blood levels that can worsen anxiety and cognitive impairment (8).
+Regardless of diagnosis, there is a large literature documenting the harms of long-term benzodiazepine use (defined as > 3 months).
+This is especially true for older patients taking benzodiazepines, who are 2 to 3 times more likely to fall (9) and have 50% higher risk of hip fractures, even at modest doses with short-acting agents and short-term exposures (10,11).
+Cognitive dysfunction (including feelings of fogginess and confusion) is a common effect of long-term benzodiazepine use (12).
+Older patients taking benzodiazepines are also at increased risk for motor vehicle crashes (13,14).
+Chronic benzodiazepine use can also cause anterograde amnesia (15) and is associated with elevated risk of dementia and Alzheimer’s disease (16,17).
 Importantly, there is a 50% increase in overall mortality rates associated with long-term benzodiazepine use (18).

-The long-recognized risks of abuse and dependence associated with use of benzodiazepines have particular relevance for Veterans with PTSD, who often have a co-occurring SUD.
+The long-recognized risks of misuse and dependence associated with use of benzodiazepines have particular relevance for Veterans with PTSD, who often have a co-occurring SUD.
 Pre-existing diagnosis of SUD may increase the risk of being prescribed high daily benzodiazepine doses for extended periods of time (25).
-Veterans who are on concurrent opioids and benzodiazepines are at increased risk for adverse effects including death from drug overdose (26-27).
+Veterans who are on concurrent opioids and benzodiazepines are at increased risk for adverse effects including death from drug overdose (26,27).

 Safe and Effective Treatment Options